First look: Will weed stay legal in Virginia? - NewsBreak

 RICHMOND, Va.
 (WRIC) — After retaking the House of Delegates and Governor’s Mansion during last year’s election, prefiled bills show Republicans are seeking to reverse many policies enacted by Democrats over the past few years, from the expansion of absentee voting to trans-inclusive policies in schools.

-First, the bill only immediately legalized personal possession, so while individuals can possess up to one ounce of marijuana without facing any penalty (or grow up to four plants per household ) amounts above that still carry a criminal penalty.
+First, the bill only immediately legalized personal possession, so while individuals can posses up to one ounce of marijuana without facing any penalty (or grow up to four plants per household) amounts above that still carry a criminal penalty.

 Is a repeal on the way?